-Julia Cameron’s book: The Artist’s Way: A Spiritual Path to Higher Creativity is an important book to all creatives.
-In the book, Julia Cameron reveals how artists should approach their journey and provides amazing information that will awaken your inner artist.
+Julia Cameron’s book: The Artist’s Way: A Spiritual Path to Higher Creativity is an important book for all creatives.
+In the book, Julia Cameron reveals how artists should approach their journey and shares amazing information that will awaken your inner artist.

 I really love Julia Cameron’s book because she takes a spiritual approach to creativity.

 I noted down amazing quotes from the book, which I believe are important to all creatives/aspiring artists.

 - ‘Those who speak in spiritual terms routinely refer to God as the creator but seldom see creator as the literal term for artist.’